The sixty-third session of the Commission on the Status of Women (CSW) will begin at the United Nations Headquarters in New York on March 11, 2019.

-IAWRT's planned event will link to the CSW Priority theme and the Review theme by highlighting the role women play in preparing for any disaster; preparing for damages and loss, rebuilding and peace negotiations.
-More importantly, the event will show how critical community media is to sustainable development and gender equality.
+The IAWRT initiative will highlight the role women play in preparing for any disaster; preparing for damages and loss, rebuilding and peace negotiations.
+More importantly, the event will show how critical the media is to sustainable development and gender equality.